dragondive/plantuml_demo/plantuml_demo.md

 ### Language Description

 The command line option `-language` prints to standard output a description of the PlantUML language.

+### Syntax Checker

+The command line option `-syntax` checks the syntax of the diagram description from the standard input, and reports any syntax errors without generating the diagram.

 ## Fun Stuff